-Quick Overview – Funimation vs. Netflix
+A quick overview - Funimation vs. Netflix

 Netflix likely needs no introduction.
-It started as a mail-order DVD delivery service, but it’s risen to status of the #1 streaming service in the world, with over 220 million subscribers throughout the entire world.
+It started as a mail-order DVD delivery service, but has risen to the status of the #1 streaming service in the world, with over 220 million subscribers throughout the entire world.
 It’s got an enormous content library and tons of originals, and a surprisingly large library of anime, too.

 Funimation | Netflix | |